 Pull out the dipstick and wipe it with a cloth

-The dipstick pulls out in an upward motion, it can sometimes be a little stick so don’t be afraid to give it a pull.
-Take care not to bend or damage the dipstick, or let any dirt fall into the dipstick hole.
+The dipstick pulls out in an upward motion.
+It can sometimes be a little stick, so don’t be afraid to give it a pull.
+Take care not to bend or damage the dipstick or let any dirt fall into the dipstick hole.

 Re-dip the dipstick and pull it out